-In honor of today being me and my sweet Nate’s one year anniversary.
-We thought we would focus on three things that we learned before marriage and was able to try to implement them into our first year of marriage.
-Within the six months before we were married we did all kinds of things.
-We planned the wedding, we did marriage counseling, we read a few books about marriage, and listened to many men and women about their marriage experiences.
+In honor of today being me and my sweet Nate’s one year (now 3 years) anniversary.
+We thought we would focus on three things that we learned before getting married and was able to try to implement them into our first year of marriage.
+Six months before we were married we focused on learning things a couple should know before saying “I DO”.
+We planned the wedding, we did marriage counseling, we read a few books about marriage, and listened to many men and women share about their marriage experiences.

-None of that really prepared us for the journey we were about to say YES to.
-Marriage is not for the weak, it is for the self-sacrificing, others-centered, and loving people.
-The following are 3 things we have continued to learn that has helped us grow as a couple as well as individually:
+Sadly, None of that really prepared us for the journey we were about to say YES to.
+Marriage is not for the weak, it is for the self-sacrificing, others-centered, and loving the other person well.
+The following are 3 things we have continued to learn and think every couple should know before getting married.
+These 3 things has helped us grow as a couple as well as individually:

 I hope as you prepare to enter into this new season that CHRIST leads you, COMMUNICATION helps you, and CHANGE becomes a friend.
 There is so much in marriage, but for us these three things has helped us to learn to love each other better.
 Keep fighting and enjoy the good moments.
 Don’t focus so much on the bad that you miss the good.

 With love, hope and lots of smiles. -Winnie & Nathan